 - Single strain over ice of choice.

 Let me know if you try this out and what you think!
-In the meantime, I hope you are doing well and are continuing to find new things to try.
+I hope you are doing well and are continuing to find new things to try.
 I am trying to master a one-handed shake, which is so hard with small hands, but I am getting there.
+If this seems like too many flavors for you, check out this post with three classic margarita recipes.
 Until next time, cheers!

 Post from May 2020; updated on February 15, 2021.

 Get the info you need to set up the home bar of your dreams, or at least to make yourself some tasty, good-looking sips!